o3de/o3de.org/content/docs/user-guide/interactivity/navigation-and-pathfinding/detour-crowd-navigation.md

     - **AddAgent** with Agent Entity Id, Start Position, and Agent Params
     - **SetAgentMoveTarget** with Agent Entity Id and Move Target Position

-1. From the node pallete, add **OnAgentPositionUpdated** event from `DetourCrowdAgentNotificationBus` to receive agent position updates and drive your entity's transform.
+1. From the node palette, add **OnAgentPositionUpdated** event from `DetourCrowdAgentNotificationBus` to receive agent position updates and drive your entity's transform.

     ![Detour Crowd Navigation OnAgentPositionUpdated](/images/user-guide/interactivity/navigation/on-agent-position.png)